Achievable logoAchievable logo

 • A customer with three completed separate unsolicited penny stock trades (on their own)

-When either of these is met, the financial firm and professional can avoid the suitability statement requirements.
+If either condition is met, the firm and financial professional may avoid the suitability statement requirements.

 Key points